 Overdrive was only a 2-month-old kitten when he hid inside the engine compartment of a car parked at a rest stop in Arizona.
 The unsuspecting tourists who owned the car were alarmed when 200 miles later, they stopped at a restaurant in Utah and heard desperate meows coming from under the hood of their car.
 The tiny buff-colored tabby was successfully rescued and taken to the nearby Best Friends Animal Sanctuary.
 Although traumatized by the experience, he miraculously didn’t sustain any injuries.
+He’s just one of numerous cats in car engines that have survived.

 A March 2021 Wigan Today article reported that a cat became stuck in an engine’s camshaft when the car was turned on.
 Firefighters had to cut the cat from the engine, and he lost his tail and a leg.
-People magazine recounted the story of Cindy Lou, a 2-year-old Maine coon who climbed inside the engine compartment of a car in December 2020.
+People magazine recounted the story of Cindy Lou, a 2-year-old Maine Coon who climbed inside the engine compartment of a car in December 2020.
 She was wedged between two hot metal plates near the fan belts, and part of her fused skin had to be removed to rescue her.

 According to experts at Embrace Pet Insurance, cats and kittens, especially strays, will seek out shelter in colder months and are frequently attracted to the warmth of engines in recently driven cars.
 When cars are left on streets, driveways, or even easily accessible garages, cats will often sit between the engine and the hood, which provides relief from harsh weather or protection from predators.
 Animal behaviorists say cats are also attracted to a vehicle’s engine bay because it offers a dark, quiet place to nap.